 There’s also a button that will work with accessories, should you choose to get some.
 The attendant will turn the remote off and put it in the box.
 Keep in mind that the on/off switch can be very hard to move.
 Ask a parent for help if you need it!

-8. Add a personality chip (optional).
+7. Add a personality chip (optional).
 If you have purchased a personality chip in advance, the attendant can show you how to install it.
 If you purchase it after leaving the building area, the cashier can do it for you.
 The personality chip affects the sounds the droid makes and how the droid behaves and interacts with elements on the land.
 A Rebellion chip will make your droid seem scared in the First Order area, but act happy and maybe even sing when near the Resistance area of the land.
 A First Order chip would have the opposite reaction in the land.
 A scoundrel chip will still interact with the land, but be more neutral than the droids who take sides.
 There are different variations of each.
-You can test the chips' sounds in the store before you make your selection.

-You can now place your droid on the ground at certain times on special mats (when available).
+Sometimes you can place your droid on the ground on special mats (when available).
 That way your droid can interact with other droids, and you can practice controlling it.
 You do not need a droid to play.
 You can use a cast member's iPad to control one of the R-series droids that live on Batuu!

 A stormtrooper came by and told us that we may need to swap out our personality chip ... and the chip for the droid too.
 Toadally hilarious.

 You can also use the drop-off service for your lightsaber if you’ll be building a lightsaber at Savi’s Workshop (next door to Droid Depot).
-You can ship your droid home so you no longer have to worry about it at First Order Cargo or other shops such as Pioneer Mercantile.
+Ship your droid home so you no longer have to worry about it at First Order Cargo or other shops such as Pioneer Mercantile.
+You can even ship internationally.

 Tips for Building a Droid at Droid Depot in Disneyland